formicidae-tracker/documentation/IT-Infrastructure.md

-FORT is designed to allow a remote monitoring of multiple experiments running in parallel, to save space in the experiment room and at the same time offer a simple and modular hardware setup.
+Due to the very nature of the tracking system, that has to deal with large amounts of binary data, that need to be distributed in real time between several computers in order to perform online computation, the IT infrastructure has been designed across modular micro services to simplify the development and ease the use of the system.
+The philosophy of the infrastructure is to have low to none security in any of the standard service (SSH, VNC) or application specific services (Leto, Zeus).
+Therefore it is advised to run the FORT Setup in a strictly private Local Area Network behind a properly configured firewall.

+For the end user this means that any operation (configuration, starting and stopping experiment) on the system has to be performed on site and cannot be done remotely.
+A webapp has been designed to remotely monitor the setup via a webserver, however, it doesn't allow any control of the system, by design.
 The resulting IT infrastructure is explained in the chart below.

 <img alt="IT Infrastructure overview" src="https://github.com/formicidae-tracker/documentation/raw/draft-matthias/images/network_explained.png" width="300" />